lovemearowlet/GUIPortage-SPs-Version/README.md

-# GUIPortage-SPs-Version
+# GUIPortage SP's Version
-A GUI for portage made for LearnixOS (a beginner friendly gentoo distro) or and gentoo based distro.
+A GUI for portage made for LearnixOS (a beginner-friendly Gentoo-based distro for LearnixTV) or any Gentoo-based distro.
 But it is made (mostly) in the Nimble programming language!
+---
+Requirements: Gentoo
+---
+Version/Status: In Development
+---